 There is strength in numbers.
 There are over 20,000 undergraduate and postgraduate students in Trinity.
 Each one of them is a TCDSU member, and your union has your back.
 Together we can only be pushed as far as we are prepared to go — we have the power to say "Enough is enough".

 TCDSU represents your interests within Trinity.
 Often the most effective work is done at the local level, and this is really where you can get involved in the Union.
 The five Sabbatical Officers can't be in every class or lab, but as a Class Rep or Convenor you'll be making sure that the issues that affect you and your friends are our priorities.
 Exams, lecturers, timetables — whatever the problem, students working together can fix it.

-At the start of this academic year, every undergraduate class elected a Class Rep who sits on their Faculty Assembly (STEM/AHSS/HS) and SU Council.
-Their role is to voice the needs & interests of their class in the Union.
+At the start of the academic year, every undergraduate and postgraduate course elects a Class Rep who sits on their Faculty Assembly (STEM/AHSS/HS) and SU Council.
+This is a position of responsibility, but it's also fun!
+A Class Rep:

 Each School sits within of the three Trinity Faculties:

 - AHSS (Arts, Humanities, and Social Science)